 Nov.
 18, 2018

 No wind.
 Sunny silence in mountains all around.
 Getting out of a chore, I tell Brett I’ve got to go back in my trailer and “make tracks.”
-Unproductive morning so far, I got roped into helping remove hardware from mobile office for Brett (so she could wash, then paint), and having got thoroughly sidetracked, I told her I’ve got a two-o’clock appointment and, before then, I want to go back to work and “make tracks.”
+Unproductive morning so far, I got roped into helping remove hardware from mobile office for Brett, and having got thoroughly sidetracked, I told her I’ve got a two-o’clock appointment and, before then, I want to go back to work and “make tracks.”

 Make tracks is exactly what happens.
 By the end of a good morning you’ve got a few pages.
 You generated them trancelike by pressing forward.
 And looking forward is only one half of the experience.
 The other half is looking back to see what tracks you’ve made.

 * * * *

 Vis a vis the world’s environmental plight, I think my sons’ generation — Hunter’s and Dashiell’s — will just have to take an interest in the project of hardship.
 They’ll need to be ethically equipped — and I think they are — to live in a world of slim chances and disappointed plans, possibly grotesque unfairness.
 Being smart and wise, win the prize Voltaire recommends at the end of Candide, “cultivating their own gardens.”